xster/flutter-wiki/Bad-Builds.md

 **If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

+## v1.4.0
+* "Detected problems with API compatibility" dialog shows on Android P (started at https://github.com/flutter/flutter/commit/697a2a828fce98ec5cffd9dd2fdb34ccd200e38a )

 ## v1.3.14
 * `flutter upgrade` will stash changes in the user's project folder.